helena-intel/openvino/docs/get_started/get_started.md

 [ INFO ] Execution successful
 ```
 </details>

 ### Inference Pipeline Demo Script
-The `demo_security_barrier_camera` uses vehicle recognition in which vehicle attributes build on each other to narrow in on a specific attribute.
+The `demo_security_barrier_camera` application uses vehicle recognition in which vehicle attributes build on each other to narrow in on a specific attribute.

 The script:
-1. Downloads three pre-trained model IRs.
+1. Downloads three pre-trained models, already converted to IR format.
 2. Builds the Security Barrier Camera Demo application.
-3. Runs the application with the downloaded models and the `car_1.bmp` image from the `demo` directory to show an inference pipeline.
+3. Runs the application with the three models and the `car_1.bmp` image from the `demo` directory to show an inference pipeline.

 This application: